Zero-Waste Cooking – The Art of Eliminating Leftover or Wasted Food

 Keep Track of Food Needing To Be Used

-I have a spreadsheet I glance at each morning that shows leftovers to be used, pre-cooked food in the freezer and raw food to be cooked.
+I have a spreadsheet I glance at each morning that shows leftovers to be used, pre-cooked food in the freezer and raw meat to be cooked.

 Then I use this quick glance for planning tonight’s supper with priority given to refrigerated fresh food first.